- Mission Statement

 - Membership and Fees

-Membership is open, on payment of membership fee, to all persons of the Greater Moncton area who are interested in Chinese culture and in supporting the activities of the Association.
-Membership fees are as follows:
+Membership is open in two forms to all persons of the Greater Moncton area who are interested in Chinese culture and in supporting the activities of the Association.

 Student membership: 5$/year